kxk302/non-B_gfa/gfa_README.txt

    This creates a non-B_gfa folder in <MyWorkspace> directory

+2. In '<MyWorkspace>/non-B_gfa' folder, run 'make' to generate the gfa executable, called 'gfa'.

-2. Create a virtual environment called 'venv', then activate the virtual environment, and install the necessary packages via the following commands:
+3. Create a virtual environment called 'venv', then activate the virtual environment, and install the necessary packages via the following commands:

     python3 -m venv venv; . ./venv/bin/activate; pip install -r requirements.txt;

-3. Create the following directory structure in <MyWorkspace> directory.
+4. Create the following directory structure in <MyWorkspace> directory.

 input/
 ├── Gorilla_gorilla